-In his 2008, business professor Raymond R. Panko published a paper detailing numerous examples of research into human error.
-In it he wrote that when manually entering data into simple spreadsheets, the probability of a human error was between 18% and 40%.
+In 2008, business professor Raymond R. Panko published a paper detailed numerous examples of research into human error.
+He wrote that when manually entering data into simple spreadsheets, the probability of a human error was between 18% and 40%.

 In complex spreadsheets and documents, the accuracy of manual data entry decreases and the error rate within documents increases - it’s not that people are lazy or stupid, they’re just people.
 And doing repetitive data entry makes them susceptible to mistakes.

 So we can extrapolate that any complex document put together by a human being will contain at least one, but more likely several errors.

 The cost of a misplaced decimal

 In 2017, two days before his 19th birthday, a young man in Ireland was mistakenly paid 20,000 euros by an insulation firm where he’d laboured for two-days.
 Unfortunately for the employer, the cash was gone in just three (presumably very memorable) weeks.
 The youth, down on his luck at the time, had seen the windfall as a ‘gift from God’ rather than the result of an incorrect data entry.